Memory of the Future

 "Memory of the Future" is a song by English synth-pop duo Pet Shop Boys from their eleventh studio album, Elysium (2012).
 It was released on 31 December 2012 as the album's third and final single.
 The track reached number 68 in Germany and number 111 in the United Kingdom.
+The single version was remixed by Stuart Price and differs notably from the album version.